 Lythraceae or Pomegranate can be your friend when it comes to lowering high blood pressure.
 This tasty fruit drink also will not feel like any medicine.
 Some researches have shown that pomegranate reduces the activity of angiotensin converting enzymes considerably.
-While many clinical research doesn’t support this finding but one of another studies has shown modest reduction in systolic BP after having 50 ml pomegranate juice per day for a whole year.
+While many clinical research doesn’t support this finding but one of the other studies has shown a modest reduction in systolic BP after having 50 ml of pomegranate juice per day for a whole year.

 7. Add More Potassium to Your Diet